Geology Site Account

 A-Z Geological Site Index

-Holdens Wood Gravel Pits, GREAT WARLEY, Brentwood District, TQ591913, Potential Local Geological Site
+Holdens Wood Gravel Pits, GREAT WARLEY, Brentwood District, TQ591913, Notified Local Geological Site

 The disused pits in Holdens Wood are scientifically important because the origin of this gravel, known as Warley Gravel or Stanmore Gravel, has not yet been resolved.
 The gravel in the pits here has been studied for over a century and are therefore also important in the history of geology.
 The wood is privately owned but the pits can be viewed from the road and the footpath.

 Holden’s Wood is a classic site that has been mentioned in scientific papers since at least the 1880s.
 The disused gravel pits in the wood are the ‘type-site’ for the Warley Gravel, a subdivision of what was formerly called Pebble Gravel (now renamed Stanmore Gravel).
 Similar gravel is found on hilltops elsewhere in the London Basin and its origin is still debated today.
 Warley has been pivotal in this debate for over a century.